-Providing customers with an Awesome Experience requires creating an experience which does not merely meet expectations, but exceeds expectations.
+Providing customers with an awesome Experience requires creating an experience which doesn’t merely meet expectations, but exceeds expectations.

 Since receiving “good service” is what the majority of customers expect, we must raise the bar and deliver experiences that are exceptional, remarkable, memorable and pushed into the realm of Awesomeness.